Ard Patrick

 Ard Patrick (1899–1923) was an Irish-bred, British-trained Thoroughbred racehorse and sire.
 One of the leading two-year-olds of 1901, he improved in 1902 to win The Derby, defeating the filly Sceptre.
 He returned from Injury problems to record his most important success when he defeated Sceptre and the Derby winner Rock Sand in the 1903 Eclipse Stakes at Sandown Park Racecourse.
-He was then retired from racing and exported to Germany where he became a successful sire of winners.
+He was then retired from racing and exported to Germany, where he became a successful sire of winners.

 Background

 Ard Patrick was an exceptionally big brown horse, reportedly standing 17 hands high, who was bred by his owner John Gubbins at his Knockany Stud near Bruree, County Limerick, Ireland, (at that time part of the United Kingdom of Great Britain and Ireland) and named after the nearby village of Ardpatrick (Ard Pádraig).
-He was sired by St Florian, a well-bred horse by St Simon, who had an unremarkable record both as a racehorse and as a sire.
-He was a member of Thoroughbred Family Number 20, which at that time had a poor record of producing breeding stallions.
-His dam, Morganette, by Springfield was a roarer and did not advance beyond selling plates in her racing career, but proved an excellent broodmare.
-Before giving birth to Ard Patrick she had produced Galtee More who won the Triple Crown in 1897, and also Blairfinde a winner of the Irish Derby.
+He was sired by St Florian, a well-bred horse by St Simon, who had an unremarkable record as a racehorse and a sire.
+He was a member of Thoroughbred Family Number 20, which had a poor record of producing breeding stallions then.
+His dam, Morganette, by Springfield, was a roarer and did not advance beyond selling plates in her racing career, but proved an excellent broodmare.
+Before giving birth to Ard Patrick, she had produced Galtee More, who won the Triple Crown in 1897, and Blairfinde, a winner of the Irish Derby.

 Gubbins sent his colt into training with Sam Darling at Beckhampton in Wiltshire.

 Racing record

 1901: two-year-old season

 Ard Patrick was a "powerful and massively-built youngster" who was slow to mature and did not appear on the racecourse before autumn.
-He made his debut in one of the season's most valuable races for juveniles, the six furlong Imperial Produce Stakes at Kempton on 12 October.
-Carrying 119 pounds he won by a head from Royal Lancer who was carrying three pounds more.
-Four days later he met Royal Lancer again in the Clearwell Stakes at Newmarket and won by a neck, receiving three pounds.
-On his third and final start of the year he finished second to the black filly Game Chick in the Dewhurst Stakes.
-At the end of the season Ard Patrick was being offered by the bookmakers at odds of 7/1 for the following year's Derby, the other leading fancies being Duke of Westminster (the horse, not the owner) and William Collins Whitney's American import Nasturtium.
+He made his debut in one of the season's most valuable juvenile races, the six furlong Imperial Produce Stakes at Kempton on 12 October.
+Carrying 119 pounds, he won by a head from Royal Lancer, who was carrying three pounds more.
+Four days later, he met Royal Lancer again in the Clearwell Stakes at Newmarket, where he won by a neck and received three pounds.
+On his third and final start of the year, he finished second to the black filly Game Chick in the Dewhurst Stakes.
+At the end of the season, Ard Patrick was being offered by the bookmakers at odds of 7/1 for the following year's Derby, the other leading fancies being Duke of Westminster (the horse, not the owner) and William Collins Whitney's American import Nasturtium.